zvalerie/Alps_LCC/README.md

-Landues classification in the Alps area
+## Land cover classification in Alps area
+Address the class imbalance problem on the SwissImage dataset.